FantasticPornTaiQiang/Momo/README.md

 # Momo
-An simple android app for remembering words
+A simple android app for remembering words